 On the other hand, Umrah is a kind of Sunnah, that if done, God grants you reward.
 However, if you don’t, you don’t hold any sin.

-It is worth mentioning that both Hajj and Umrah are worth great reward from God in the worldly life and the hereafter.
+It is worth mentioning that both Hajj and Umrah are worth great reward from God in this worldly life and the hereafter.

 3. Hajj is enough once a lifetime while Umrah could be numerous.